alviser/warden/README.md

 * `WARDEN_SESSION_COOKIES_NUM` must be set to the total number of session cookies that will be tracked
 * update the cookies names near line 340, duplicating/deleting lines if needed
+* `WARDEN_SCOPES_NUM` must be set to the total number of scopes that need to be tracked
 * update cookies scopes in the subsequent lines, duplicating/deleting lines if needed

 ### server key